Google Tag Manager

 Validate Schedule

-This option is helpful prior to your enrollment appointment.
-The Validate function will check to see that your meet prerequisites for the selected courses.
-If a permission number will be needed during the registration process, you will know prior to your enrollment appointment.
+This option is helpful prior to your registration appointment.
+The Validate function will verify whether you meet requisites for the selected courses.
+Validating prior to your registration appointment will inform you whether a permission number will be needed during the registration process.

 Add to Shopping Cart

 This option allows you to move classes directly to the Shopping Cart in your Student Center.
-From there, they may complete the registration process.
+From there, you may complete the registration process.

 Enroll in Classes

-If Enrolling directly in classes, you will select each class and fill in any necessary information related to the enrollment transaction.
+If enrolling in classes directly from Schedule Builder, select each class and fill in any necessary information related to the enrollment transaction.

 Enrollment options window with Grading, Permission Number, Wait list option.